softlayer/chef-openstack/about.md

 6. [Rebase](https://help.github.com/articles/interactive-rebase) your branch against the `master` to ensure everything is up to date.
 7. Commit your changes and send a pull request.

-{% include code-ruby.md %}
+{% include code-ruby.html %}

 {% include docs.md %}

 ## Contribute to Our Docs

-Our docs are treated like our code.
+We treat our docs like we treat our code.
+And like our code, we invite everyone to join in.

 * We publish our Getting Started guide on [GitHub Pages](http://pages.github.com) and use GitHub to track and manage changes.
 * Our web resources for [Chef-OpenStack](http://softlayer.guthub.io/chef-openstack) are managed under the `gh-pages` [branch](https://github.com/softlayer/chef-openstack/tree/gh-pages).